Senior Courts Act 2016

 You could also call this:

-"The Court of Appeal is divided into smaller groups of judges to make decisions."
+"The Court of Appeal makes big decisions in smaller groups of judges."

 Illustration for Senior Courts Act 2016

-The Court of Appeal is a group of judges who make decisions.
-You can think of it as a team.
+The Court of Appeal is a group of judges that makes big decisions.
+You can think of it as a team of judges.
 This team sits in smaller groups called divisions.
 Each division has 3 judges.
-When the Court of Appeal is making a decision, each division can make its own decisions.
-A division can make a decision even if another division is making a decision at the same time.
-If the judges in a division think it's a good idea, they can send a case to a bigger group of judges, called a full court, to make a decision.
+When a division makes a decision, it is just as powerful as the whole Court of Appeal.
+This means a division can make decisions even if other divisions or the whole Court of Appeal is making decisions at the same time.
+If a division thinks it's a good idea, most of its judges can send a case to the whole Court of Appeal to look at.
+The whole Court of Appeal can then make a decision on that case.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.